-The Experienced Help You Need When Your Child Was Injured By Improper Medical Care At Birth
+Experienced Legal Help You Need If Your Child Was Injured By Improper Medical Care At Birth

 We can build a clear and persuasive case that serves your child’s needs.
-For a free initial consultation, call 412-261-2620.
+For a free initial consultation and to speak an attorney/nurse practitioner call 412-261-2620 today.

 Kernicterus became nearly a non-issue with the application of light or phototherapy systems.
 In recent years, however, the number of children with kernicterus has begun to rise again.
 The use of phototherapy systems has not changed and nothing can be attributed to this resurgence of kernicterus other than negligence.
 Because it should be such a rare medical occurrence, if your child has kernicterus then there is a good chance his or her levels of bilirubin were not properly monitored or treated.